-Iowa State University offers highly ranked graduate programs through its College of Veterinary Medicine and College of Engineering, as well as one of the nation’s only degree programs in human computer interaction.
+Iowa State University offers highly ranked graduate programs through its College of Veterinary Medicine and College of Engineering, as well as an interdepartmental degree program in human computer interaction.
 The university is a land-grant institution, meaning faculty and students work on research projects that better the community as a whole.
-At the university’s Iowa Agriculture and Home Economics Experiment Station Specific, projects range from biorenewable fuel production to soybean research.
+At the university's Iowa Agriculture and Home Economics Experiment Station, projects range from biorenewable fuel production to soybean research.
 The campus is also home to the Ames Lab, a research center for the U.S. Department of Energy.
-Notable alumni include Bruce Roth, inventor of the pharmaceutical drug Lipitor, and Carrie Chapman Catt, cofounder of the League of Women Voters.
+Notable alumni include Bruce Roth, inventor of the pharmaceutical drug Lipitor, and Carrie Chapman Catt, co-founder of the League of Women Voters.

 |School mission and unique qualities (as provided by the school):|

 Students who enroll at this major research, land-grant university experience a unique personal, welcoming environment, and a rich collection of academic and extra-curricular programs that help them discover their own individual greatness.
 Iowa State's mission, "to create, share, and apply knowledge to make the world a better place," and the university's commitment to excellence, have attracted faculty and staff who are passionate about learning and discovery.
 Iowa State students are curious, resourceful, and innovative.
 Iowa State graduates are prepared to be global citizens who are culturally informed, technologically adept, and ready to lead.